sign in

 Sentence Possible translation

-The cat is beautiful. lo mlatu ku melbi
+The cat is beautiful. lo mlatu cu melbi

 Skipping places